 MM/DD/YYYY Left early again, despite prior discussion.

-Using this structured approach allows managers to maintain a factual basis for discussions with the employee.
-It is crucial to approach these conversations with empathy, acknowledging any underlying issues while emphasizing the significance of attendance and accountability.
+This structured approach gives managers a factual basis for discussions with the employee.
+Approach these conversations with empathy, acknowledging any underlying issues while emphasizing the importance of attendance and accountability.
+If the employee blames others for the pattern, the documentation provides an objective record.